QUICK ANSWER

 The better approach in 2026 is to diagnose early and often.
 A short sample drawn from the weighted content areas tells you more about your real readiness than a full untimed practice test you took in a comfortable environment.

-I built a 5-question diagnostic at /try-a-question that samples from the weighted Florida content areas and returns a tier-interpreted result.
-It isn't a pass/fail predictor.
-It's a calibration tool.
+Pass Florida includes a 5-question diagnostic at /try-a-question that samples from weighted Florida content areas and returns a tier-interpreted result.
+It is not a pass/fail predictor.
+It is a calibration tool.
 A 3-out-of-5 on core content means you need more weeks.
-A 5-out-of-5 on core content means you're closer than you think.
+A 5-out-of-5 on core content means you are closer than you think.
 The point is to replace "I feel ready" with "I have a data point on where I actually am."
 In an environment where the average candidate is underprepared, that data point is how you avoid joining the wrong side of the pass rate statistic.

 The pattern we see in first-try passers vs retakers